Introduction

 Q: How long is this comic going to be?

-A: The story as currently outlined is 7 chapters (of about 50 pages each), plus a short prologue and epilogue.
-I originally thought it would take 4-6 years to complete, but unfortunately I haven't made as much progress as I would have liked.
-If I had known how much work this would be, I would have chosen a less ambitious project as my first webcomic.
+A: The story as currently outlined is 8 chapters (of about 75 pages each), plus a short prologue and epilogue; probably a total of about 600 pages.
+When I started, I didn't really think realistically about how long it would take.
+If I had known how much work this would be, I would have chosen a less ambitious project as my first webcomic... but, here we are.

 Q: Will you ever have the comic printed and marketed?